Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 Once $T_{n+1}$ is learned, it pushes from $p_n$ to $p_{n+1}$, i.e.,

+In our problem, we want the distributions in the intermediate steps to have a density.
+To guarantee that this is the case for $p_{n+1}$, we technically need $T_{n+1}$ to be {\it non-degenerate}.
+Intuitively, a non-degenerate map cannot collapse a set of finite (Lebesgue) measures into a set of measure zero. \begin{definition}[Non-degenerate map] Denote by Leb the Lebesgue measure. $T: \R^d \to \R^d$ is non-degenerate if for any set $A \subset \R^d$ s.t. $Leb (A ) =0$, then $Leb(T^{-1} (A) ) = 0$. \end{definition} If a transport map is non-degenerate, then it pushes forward a density to a distribution that also has density, as shown in the following lemma proved in Appendix \ref{app:proofs-sec-3}. \begin{lemma} Suppose $T: \R^d \to \R^d$ is non-degenerate, $P \ll Leb$, then $T_\# P \ll Leb$. \end{lemma}

-The sequence of transports starts from $p_0 = p$, which is the data density.
-Strictly speaking, we will introduce an initial short-time diffusion that smoothifies the data density $p$ into $\rho_\delta$ which we set to be $p_0$ (see more in Section \ref{subsubsec:P-P2-short-diffusion}).
-The learning aims that after $N$ steps the final $p_N$ is close to the equilibrium density $q$.
+Assuming $T_n$ are all non-degenerate, then the sequence of $p_n$ produced by \eqref{eq:pn-pn+1} all have densities, starting from $p_0 = p$ the data density.
+When data distribution has no density, we will introduce an initial short-time diffusion that mollifies the data distribution into $\rho_\delta$ which we set to be $p_0$ (see more in Section \ref{subsubsec:P-P2-short-diffusion}).
+The learning aims that after $N$ steps, the final $p_N$ is close to the equilibrium density $q$.

 \paragraph{Reverse process (without inversion error).} The reverse process computes the inverse of the $N$-steps transport by inverting each $T_n$ in the forward process.
-We first assume that $T_n$ can be exactly inverted in computation which allows a simplified analysis.
+We first assume that $T_n$ can be exactly inverted in computation, which allows for a simplified analysis.
 In practice, $T_n^{-1}$ can be implemented by fixed-point iteration \cite{iResnet} or reverse-time ODE integration \cite{grathwohl2018ffjord}.
 The case when the inverse cannot be exactly computed is discussed in Section \ref{subsec:rev-process-inv-err}, where we need additional assumptions on the closeness of the computed inverse to the true inverse of $T_n$ for our analysis.

 The reverse process outputs generated samples, which are aimed to be close in distribution to the data samples, by drawing samples from $q$ and pushing them through the reverse $N$ steps.
 In terms of the sequence of probability densities generated by the process, the reverse process computes